 By Scott Vierick, Historian

 Since its formation in 1916, the National Park Service has managed an ever-growing number of resources, from small historic sites to vast stretches of wilderness.
-Today, there are 419 distinct units in the NPS system, which encompass everything from Fredrick Douglass’s home at Fredrick Douglass National Historic Site in Washington, DC, to the towering forests of Sequoia and Kings Canyon National Park in California.
-These sites offer opportunities for recreation, relaxation, and education, and collectively hosted over 318 million visitors in 2018.
+From Fredrick Douglass’s home at Fredrick Douglass National Historic Site in Washington, DC to the towering forests of Sequoia and Kings Canyon National Park in California, these sites offer opportunities for recreation, relaxation, and education, and collectively hosted over 318 million visitors in 2018.
 However, while annual visitation and the number of sites under the NPS has increased, the level of funding provided by Congress has not kept pace, forcing the NPS to make decisions about which projects to prioritize.
 This has led to a nearly $12 billion backlog in deferred maintenance, seriously impacting public access to sections of these public lands.
-The Great American Outdoors Act, recently passed by Congress, represents a promising first step to address this issue.
+The Great American Outdoors Act, passed by Congress, represents a promising first step to address this issue.

 To make up for these funding shortages, the NPS has had to rely on funds from various cooperating associations, the nonprofit National Park Foundation, and major donations from wealthy benefactors.
-Oftentimes, however, it is forced simply postpone the work.
+Often times, however, NPS is simply forced to postpone the work.
 Beyond impacting the physical condition of the parks themselves, deferred maintenance can have serious consequences.
 Visitors who encounter shuttered facilities may be less likely to return to the parks, putting at risk the economies of nearby communities that rely on the visitor dollars that the parks attract.
 Historic structures, such as the Lockwood House in Harpers Ferry National Historical Park, and other cultural resources that do not receive required maintenance could end up irreparably harmed.
 Damaged infrastructure can also make it harder for visitors with disabilities to fully enjoy these locations.

 In the near term, the NPS will need to determine how to best allocate the funds it receives.
 Park units and their nonprofit partners should also consider whether maintenance projects should include new or updated interpretative content.
 HAI’s exhibit development work at Arlington House, Everglades National Park, and the Washington Monument was conducted as part of larger projects to repair or update existing park infrastructure.
 New exhibits and interpretation ensure visitors a modern, up-to-date experience, and gives them a reason to return to sites they visited in years past.
 Park administrators will need to determine whether these exhibit projects fall within the acceptable use of funds laid out by the act, or if the money will need to come from other sources.

 Like any major piece of legislation, the full impact of the Great American Outdoors Act will not be known for years.
 From the mangroves of Everglades National Park to the tundra and mountains of Denali National Park, the treasures that the NPS protects are varied and vast.
 Conserving and ensuring public access to these resources remains a never-ending task, one that requires public support for the NPS to fulfill.
-Once the bill is signed, much will depend on what Congress, the NPS, and the public do next to preserve and protect America’s public lands.
+Much will depend on what Congress, the NPS, and the public do next to preserve and protect America’s public lands.